 The school operates from dedicated buildings on the site of the Brodetsky Jewish Primary School and shares a number of resources and facilities with this local authority voluntary aided school.
 The Head Teacher of the Brodetsky Jewish Primary School is the Executive Head Teacher of the Leeds Jewish Free School.
-Other staff at the Brodetsky Jewish Primary School will provide teaching and support services to the Leeds Jewish Free School from 1 September.
+Other staff at the Brodetsky Jewish Primary School will provide teaching and support services to the Leeds Jewish Free School.
 Other connected organisations include, Brodetsky Schools Ltd which provides staffing and other support services to both schools, 'The Zone' (a local community group) that provides extra curriculum activities outside of school's timetabled classes and the Brodetsky Jewish Primary School Foundation Trust which is the beneficial owner of the land and the primary school buildings.
+Transactions between parties on the campus are recharged on not for profit basis to recover the costs incurred by the party.